hgriesbauer/resultsDemo/bcdata_RESULTS_vignette.md

 ### Reforestation with climate considerations in the Prince George District

 Western larch has been identified as a tree species that will be well-adapted to projected future climates in northern BC.
-In 2013, forest policy was developed that allowed foresters to plant larch outside its natural range as a climate change adaptation silviculture measure.
+Forest policy has been developed to allow foresters to plant larch outside its natural range as a climate change adaptation silviculture measure.